 46.1

-Your version number will vary by Debian release.
+The version number varies by Debian release.
 Debian 13 includes version 46.x, Debian 12 includes version 42.x, and Debian 11 includes version 3.34.x.
-While some newer panels are only available in recent versions, the core customization features work consistently across all releases.
+Core customization features work consistently across all releases, though some newer panels are only available in recent versions.

 Once installed, you can launch GNOME Tweaks from the terminal or through the GNOME Activities overview.
 Both methods open the same application.